zulankm/zulankm/README.md

 - 👀

-- 🌱 Currently learning C++,HTLML,CSS,SQL and DAA & DSA
+- 🌱 Currently learning  C,Python,C++,HTLML,CSS,React,SQL and DAA & DSA

 - 💞️ I'd love to be part of projects that test my own skill and will help me improve and learn more about programming languages and it's practical application on real life problems